Most of Dunedin is located west of US-19 on Alternate 19 which runs along the shoreline and is known locally as Edgewater Drive.

 You also don't see any franchise fast food restaurants or big box retail stores in this city.

-You will find several microbreweries, however, including Dunedin Brewery, the oldest such brewery in Florida.
+You will find several microbreweries, however, including Dunedin Brewery, the oldest microbrewery in Florida.

-The downtown area is very walkable.
-You can park your car and enjoy shopping, dining, and sightseeing.
+The downtown area is very walkable and has that small town charm.
+You can park your car and have easy access to shopping, dining, and sightseeing.